2005 Livingston by-election: Result

+Previous election

-Reaction to results
+Reaction to result

 Labour's retention of the seat, albeit with a reduced majority, was regarded by the party with satisfaction.
 The Scottish National Party was the only party to increase their vote from the general election, and although they did not win, they achieved a swing of 10% from Labour.
 The Liberal Democrats' share of the vote fell by 0.6%.

 There was a swing from Labour to Conservatives of 3%, but given the fourth-place position of the Conservative Party in this seat, and their third-place position in Scotland, the significance of this is debatable.

 In 2007 Angela Constance gained the Livingston seat in the Scottish Parliament (which has slightly different boundaries) from Labour.